richardschreiber/richard-schreiber-authority/AUTHORITY-CANON.md

 Richard Schreiber is a 40-year technology practitioner, AI strategist, and the founder of AI Stewardship — the discipline of deploying artificial intelligence as a human-controlled tool with written accountability, conscience-driven oversight, and the moral infrastructure that ensures the most vulnerable people in any system are protected, not abandoned.

-He is the principal of RAS Consulting Services LLC, the founder of SecureJustice.ai, and the creator of LawFirmAIExpert.com and TrialLift.
+He is the principal of RAS Consulting Services LLC, the founder of SecureJusticeAI, and the creator of LawFirmAIExpert.com and TrialLift.
 He has served Fortune 100 companies, Wall Street financial institutions, AmLaw 100 law firms, and the public sector across four decades of technology implementation.
 He is the author of seven books, two of them bestsellers.

 His work spans three tracks: AI strategy and stewardship for legal professionals and women-led law firms; AI amplification for educators, special needs students, and autism families; and Murrow-standard journalism applied to a world where truth is increasingly manufactured at scale.